 Protecting your teeth in their new positions is an important part of the continuation of your orthodontic treatment.
 People who forego this step or simply do not wear their retainers are often back at the orthodontic office needing to get further orthodontic treatment.
 Simply wearing the retainer can help make sure that your teeth stay in their new positions and do not move or become damaged after the braces are off.

 Before you get to this stage, hopefully your orthodontic office will have discussed with you the different types of retainers and which ones will be best for you.
 Some retainers have advantages over others.
 Some are more aesthetically pleasing, some are easier to manage, and some are more affordable.
 It really depends on your particular needs.

 But with your new retainer in hand as you leave the office, or hopefully in your mouth, your braces are now removed and the toughest part of your orthodontic treatment is behind you.
 Now you have that beautiful smile you have always wanted and once the retainer is off you can dance with the world with your beautiful smile.

 There is a special process that your orthodontist goes through when it comes to removing your braces.
-Your orthodontist should provide you a brief explanation about the process and if you are concerned about the process, then discuss this with the orthodontist to have your concerns addressed.
+Your orthodontist near me should provide you a brief explanation about the process and if you are concerned about the process, then discuss this with the orthodontist to have your concerns addressed.

 Initially, the orthodontist will use a metal device to loosen up each of the brackets on your teeth, which will ensure that the components of the braces including the brackets and wires come off seamlessly and in one piece.
 If you have other attachments to your braces, your orthodontist will also remove these.